coopdevs/trytond_provision/README.md

 ansible-playbook playbooks/provision.yml -u USER --limit HOSTGROUP
 ```

-### Manual: Clone and bootstrap the tryton repository
+### Manual: Clone and bootstrap the Tryton repository

 Assuming you use `administrator` user, use your mercurial to clone the repository in `~/eticom`: